Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Introduction

 The paper is structured as follows.
-Sec.~\ref{sec:back} states the background on quantum annealing algorithms, hardware and relevant research, Sec.~\ref{sec:method} lays out the algorithm and argues its correctness and Sec.~\ref{sec:result} discusses the experimental results on both D-Wave 2000Q and Advantage systems.
-Sec.~\ref{sec:conclude} concludes the paper with a few future research directions.
+Section~\ref{sec:problem_def} defines the expected shortfall based dynamic asset allocation problem and lays out a hybrid algorithm for solving it.
+Section~\ref{subsec:QUBO} provides the technical background on D-Wave's quantum annealer and maps the Mean-Variance Markowiz problem on it.
+Section~\ref{sec:result} discusses the experimental results on both D-Wave 2000Q and Advantage systems.
+Section~\ref{sec:conclude} states our conclusions and lists future research directions.